EmuDeck/emudeck.github.io/docs/emulators/steamos/dolphin.md

 14. Press `OK` in the bottom right
 15. Repeat for each button under the `Accelerometer` and `Gyroscope` sections
 16. (Optional) To use the controller gyro as a pointer (moving the controller itself), check `Enable` under the Pointer section on the left on the `Motion Input` tab
-    * Consider clicking `Recenter` and tinkering with the settings here to calibrate the pointer
+    * Make sure to click `Recenter` and tinker with the settings here to calibrate the pointer
+    * You may also want to consider disabling `Auto-hide` under the `Point` section on the `Motion simulation tab`
 17. After you are finished, give your profile a name in the top right and save it as a new profile
 18. To select this profile, open the controller menu, select the profile name in the drop-down menu and click `Load`

 **Note:** Different games have different preferences for Nunchuk and Motionplus support.
 Under the `General and Options` tab, you may uncheck `Attach MotionPlus` and select the appropriate extension in the drop-down menu.
-Be sue to create and save a new profile for each circumstance to quickly load the different profiles as needed.
+Be sure to create and save a new profile for each circumstance to quickly load the different profiles as needed.

 #### Game Mode